SurgingSparks/oci-backup-automation/README.md

 ## 📄 Overview

 Manually backing up and restoring OCI boot and block volumes is time-consuming and error-prone.
-This automation orchestrates backups and restores using Python and the OCI CLI, running under the executing user’s authentication context (e.g., OCI config file or instance principal).
+This automation orchestrates backups and restores using Python and the OCI SDK, running under the executing compute instance’s instance principal (no config file required).

 Designed for Oracle Cloud environments where RPO compliance and operational efficiency are critical.